 Structural coupling is a biological term that describes a process through which changes in living systems occur (see Humberto R. Maturana and Francisco Varela, The Tree of Knowledge: The Biological Roots of Human Understanding, rev. ed.
 [Boston: Shambhala, 1992]).
 Structural coupling involves two entities having interactions with each other over a period of time.
 Each interaction between the two triggers changes.
-Through this history of interactions, the two distinct entities become less different from each other—they become more alike and there is an increasingly better “fit” over time.
+Through this history of interactions, the two distinct entities become less different from each other—they become more alike, and there is an increasingly better “ﬁt” over time.
 Like feet and shoes, like two stones rubbed together, they change in concert with each other.

-Do congruent changes arising from recurrent interactions explain why friends begin dressing alike and talking alike?
+Could it be that congruent changes arising from recurrent interactions explain why friends begin dressing alike and talking alike?
 Could structural coupling explain why couples over time often look alike?
 Do we grow to look and act like those we love—those with whom we interact a lot?
 Is structural coupling the way we become more and more like those we admire and honor?
 Could we, in fact, through our repeated interactions with someone, not only start looking like them but also start seeing like them?

-Our ever-changing bio-psychosocial-—spiritual structures influence what we see and what is real for us.
-As Robert L. Millet, dean of Religious Education, said, “We do not see things as they really are; we see things as we really are” (Alive in Christ: The Miracle of Spiritual Rebirth [Salt Lake City: Deseret Book Company, 1997], p.
+Our ever-changing bio-psychosocial-spiritual structures influence what we see and what is real for us.
+As Robert L. Millet, dean of BYU Religious Education, said, “We do not see things as they really are; we see things as we really are” (Alive in Christ: The Miracle of Spiritual Rebirth [Salt Lake City: Deseret Book Company, 1997], p.
 28; emphasis in original).